 Window Treatments and Frosting Windows allow natural light to enter a home, but windows also enable neighbors and others to see into a home.
 If thieves are the ones looking inside, wide open windows present a security issue.
 Window treatments are an effective way to add privacy to a home.
 Closing curtains or blinds limits others’ ability to see inside the house.
 Switch to more opaque window treatments when using interior lighting more often, as gossamer draperies may still make it possible for outsiders to understand what’s going on inside the home if people and items are backlit.

 For those who do not want to compromise natural light, frosted windows can satisfy a desire for privacy.
 Windows can be purchased with frosting in place, and home improvement retailers sell various products that can create a frosted look.

-Privet hedge, arborvitae or Italian cypress are fast-growing evergreens that provide privacy around a home for homeowners who do not want to install traditional fencing.
-These trees also provide a natural habitat for various yard animals.
+Fencing and Perimeter Plantings Florida privet is a fast-growing evergreen that provide privacy around a home for homeowners who do not want to install traditional fencing.
+These also provide a natural habitat for various yard animals.
 Layering various plants of different heights and textures also can create a more natural and less imposing look.

 Fencing remains a viable option to create privacy and stop noise pollution.
 Privacy fences come in various materials, colors and sizes, enabling homeowners to choose styles that fit their landscapes.